 The Oregon Gran Fondo (Cottage Grove) isn’t just a race but a community event where everyday cyclists can start with the pros on the first stage of the course, similar to the cycling traditions of Italy and France.
 It’s part of Oregon’s Triple Crown races, which also include the Sasquatch Duro (Oakridge), Oregon Coast Gravel Epic (Waldport) and Takelma Gravel Grinder (Canyonville).

 The four-stage Baker City Cycling Classic is one of the premier cycling events in the Pacific Northwest, ending at Anthony Lakes Ski Resort.
-Later in the summer, the one-day Mountain Bike Festival happens in this same location.
+Later in the summer, Anthony Lakes hosts a one-day Mountain Bike Festival.

 Another big draw for intermediate and advanced mountain bikers is the three-day Mountain Bike Oregon festival (Oakridge) with hundreds of miles of world-class single-track trails.